noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ### Managing the Pre-commit Hook

-If you need to temporarily disable the pre-commit hook:
+If you ever want to temporarily disable the pre-commit hook:

 ```
 # Disable the pre-commit hook